nityamuppala/nityamuppala.github.io./projects/fhir-eligibility-model-project/README.md

 * [Eligibility Request](./samples/request.json)
 * [Eligibility Response](./samples/response.json)

+## Validation & Testing

+To ensure the technical accuracy and interoperability of this data model, the following validation layers were implemented:
+1. Schema Validation (HL7 FHIR R4)

+The JSON samples were validated using the Inferno FHIR Resource Validator.
+Version: FHIR R4 (4.0.1)
+Status: 100% Passing (No Errors)
+Verified Constraints:
+    dom-6: Confirmed all resources contain a human-readable Narrative (text element).
+    Cardinality: Verified that mandatory fields (such as patient and purpose in the Response) are present to meet the 1..1 requirement.

+2. Referential Integrity Check

+I manually verified the "Transaction Chain" to ensure the resources are correctly linked via Logical IDs:

+    CoverageEligibilityRequest.insurance.coverage → points to Coverage/policy-123

+    CoverageEligibilityResponse.request → points to CoverageEligibilityRequest/req-456

+    CoverageEligibilityResponse.insurance.coverage → points to Coverage/policy-123

+3. Terminology & Binding Verification

+Each CodeableConcept was checked against the official HL7 Terminology (UTG):

+    Benefit Category: Verified code 30 against http://terminology.hl7.org/CodeSystem/ex-benefitcategory.

+    Benefit Type: Verified code copay against http://terminology.hl7.org/CodeSystem/benefit-type and updated the display name to the canonical "Copayment per service" to satisfy strict terminology binding.

+How to Verify These Samples Yourself

+If you would like to test the validity of the data in this repository

+    Copy the contents of samples/response.json.

+    Navigate to the HL7 FHIR Validator.

+    Paste the JSON and ensure the "Validation Profile" is set to HL7 FHIR Release 4.

+    Click Validate.

 ## Key Learning Outcomes

 * **Interoperability:** Mapping complex healthcare workflows to the international FHIR R4 standard.